Digital-Dermatology/hyperbolic-learning-tutorial/README.md

-# Structured Probabilistic Inference and Generative Modeling 2024
+# Hyperbolic Learning in Action 2024